30 Worst Habits That Cause Belly Fat in Women

-You've been crushing it at your spin class, bringing homemade healthy lunches to work, and you drink weight loss smoothies like they're water.
+You've been crushing it with your at-home spin classes, making homemade healthy lunches, and not ordering in, and you drink weight loss smoothies like they're water.
 And yet the scale doesn't seem to be in any hurry to inch its way down, and your abs refuse to unearth themselves.
 In fact, did those leggings shrink, or are they tighter this month than last?

 But fear not, we're about to school you in sneaky—and very common!—flubs that could be keeping the belly fat on your middle.
 After you've seen our list of mistakes many women make, reverse direction with these 21 Fastest Ways to Lose Belly Fat.

 You and Your Roomie Get Cupcakes Every Week to Watch Your Fave Show